Montana-Media-Arts/440-interactive-performance/README.md

 **Wednesday: 7pm Performance (MANDATORY)**

 Final project pieces performed in the evening.
-No Class during the day.

 NOTE: You _MUST_ be present Wednesday evening for the class performance.
 This is mandatory.
 Dress rehearsals and soundchecks will occur from 1pm-6pm.